 The MPRE is a multiple choice examination that tests your knowledge of the rules of professional conduct for lawyers and judges.
 It is a sixty question, two hour and five minute, multiple choice examination.
 The MPRE is based on the ABA Model Code of Professional Conduct, ABA Model Code of Judicial Conduct and controlling constitutional decisions.
 It can be taken any time during law school, and even after you’ve taken the bar examination.
 Most people take the MPRE after taking the law school course Legal Profession - Law 643.

 A sample MPRE 60 question test with detailed answers and explanations can be found at the National Conference of Bar Examiners (NCBE) website .
-There are numerous commercial MPRE courses that range in price from free to $250.00.
+There are commercial MPRE courses available as well.